iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed the implementation of the Google Maps JavaScript API for the Bay Wheels Planner and the Introduction chapter of Nature of Code

 **Thoughts:**
-Getting the directions from the Google Maps JavaScript API was easy but the elevations part was difficult because it required implementing the Steepless code.
-All of the different routes elevations must be fetched before I can implement any of the analysis from Steepless.
-I am in the middle of retaking the Asynchronous Programming with JavaScript from Treehouse because of my rusty familiarity of the different methods.
+Getting the directions from the Google Maps JavaScript API was easy but the elevations part was difficult because it required making an Google Maps API call, analyzing and transforming the results, then making another Google Maps API call.
+I am in the middle of retaking the Asynchronous Programming with JavaScript course from Treehouse because of my rusty familiarity of the different methods.

 I completed reading through the Introduction of Daniel Shiffman's, The Nature of Code, and I learned about the different ways to implement randomness.
 I do not feel I thoroughly understand the material because I was not able to complete the exercises in the Introduction chapter.
-I made goals today for the different things I want to accomplish during this challenge.
-Even if I only complete some I will be happy since many of these things have been on my To-Do list for two or more years.
+Today I made goals for the different things I want to accomplish during this challenge.
+Even if I only complete some of the tasks on my goal list I will be happy since many of these things have been on my To-Do list for two or more years.

 **Links to work:**